dotnet/csharplang/proposals/csharp-7.0/tuples.md

 On top of the member-wise conversions implied by implicit typing, implicit conversions between tuple types themselves are allowed.

-### Implicit typing
+### Tuple Literal Conversion

 > Add this section after [Anonymous function conversions and method group conversions](../../spec.md#Anonymous-function-conversions-and-method-group-conversions)

-A tuple literal is implictly typed when used in a context specifying a tuple type.
-The tuple literal has a "conversion from expression" to any tuple type, as long as the element expressions of the tuple literal have an implicit conversion to the corresponding element types of the tuple type.
+A tuple literal is implicitly typed when used in a context specifying a tuple type.
+The tuple literal has a "conversion from expression" to any tuple type of the same arity, as long as the element expressions of the tuple literal have an implicit conversion to the corresponding element types of the tuple type.

 \[Example:
 ```csharp